Trypsinogen: Safeguards against trypsinogen activation

 Trypsin is produced, stored and released as the inactive trypsinogen to ensure that the protein is only activated in the appropriate location.
 Premature trypsin activation can be destructive and may trigger a series of events that lead to pancreatic self-digestion.
 In normal pancreas, around 5% of trypsinogens are thought to get activated, therefore there are a number of defenses against such inappropriate activation.
-Trypsinogen is stored in intracellular vesicles in the pancreas called zymogen granules whose membranous walls are thought to be resistant to enzymatic degradation.
+Trypsinogen is produced by the acinar cells of the pancreas and stored in intracellular vesicles called zymogen granules.
+The membranous walls of these vesicles are thought to be resistant to enzymatic degradation.
 A further safeguard against inappropriate trypsin activation is the presence of inhibitors such as bovine pancreatic trypsin inhibitor (BPTI) and serine protease inhibitor Kazal-type 1 (SPINK1), which binds to any trypsin formed.
 Trypsin autocatalytic activation of trypsinogen is also a slow process due to the presence of a large negative charge on the conserved N-terminal hexapeptide of trypsinogen, which repels the aspartate on the back of trypsin's specificity pocket.
 Trypsin may also inactivate other trypsin by cleavage.